-- We’ll start with a single session so you can experience the work firsthand before completing your purchase of a package five sessions.
+- We’ll start with a single session so you can experience the work firsthand and we can make sure it feels like a good fit.

 - You can use your sessions any time up to a year from the date of purchase.